 Students follow the requirements included in the Bulletin published in the year they first enrolled (matriculated) as a degree-seeking student at Indiana University Bloomington.
-For instance, a new freshman or transfer student beginning at IUB in the summer or fall of 2019 will be held to the requirements laid out in the 2019-2020 Bulletin of the School of Education.
-For questions regarding which Bulletin to use, please consult the Office of Teacher Education, (812) 856-8500 or EdHelp@indiana.edu.
+For instance, a new freshman or transfer student beginning at IUB in the summer or fall of 2020 will be held to the requirements laid out in the 2020-2021 Bulletin of the School of Education.
+For questions regarding which Bulletin to use, please consult Education Central, (812) 856-8500 or edhelp@indiana.edu.
 The requirements outlined in the Bulletin are in effect at the time of matriculation and will remain constant throughout your time in the School, assuming you graduate within seven years.